Richards leads No. 2 Baylor to 77-62 win over No. 17 Indiana

 ST. THOMAS, U.S. Virgin Islands (AP) — DiDi Richards scored 20 points and No. 2 Baylor weathered a challenge from No. 17 Indiana for a 77-62 victory Friday night at the Paradise Jam tournament.

-Queen Egbo had a double-double with 14 points and 14 rebounds, Te’a Cooper had 17 points along with nine assists, and Juicy Landrum added 10 for the Lady Bears (7-0).
+Queen Egbo had a double-double with 14 points and 14 rebounds, Te’a Cooper had 17 points along with nine assists, and Juicy Landrum added 10 for the Lady Bears (7-0) in their closest win of the season.

+“We grew up,” Baylor coach Kim Mulkey said.
+“Again, our defense was special.
+I’ll say it until I’m blue in the face, but our defense has to carry us until we can get everybody on the floor and become more poised offensively.”

 Grace Berger scored 18 points, Ali Patberg had 16 points and Mackenzie Holmes 11 for the Hoosiers (5-1), who led early against the defending NCAA champions.